Arjan Dhillon: Early life

-Dhillon was born and raised in Bhadaur, Punjab.
-He hails from rural Malwa region of panjab. he wrote on Great Sikhs in jails and his most loved song in 2023 was Maharani jinda which was on Maharaja Duleep Singh who was last king of sikh empire and son of great maharaja Ranjit singh.
-Arjan graduated from Kurukshetra University.
-He is one of the most popular singer in Rural Areas of Panjab in 2022-2023.
-His every song is superhit among rural audience of panjab.
-Tractor lovers and farmers love to use his songs in reels and short videos.
+Dhillon is a Punjabi and was born and raised in Bhadaur town in Barnala district of Punjab, India.

 Career

-2017–2019: Debut as lyricist and singer
+2017–2019: Debut as songwriter and lead singer

-Dhillon started his career as a lyricist in 2017, initially penned various tracks for Nimrat Khaira, including "Suit", "Tohar", "Lehnga", "Ranihaar".
-In 2018, he started his singing career with song "Ishq Jeha Ho Gaya" from Afsar's soundtrack, he also penned four tracks "Udhar Chalda", Sun Sohniye", "Khat", "Ravaya Na Kar" of the soundtrack.
+Dhillon started his career as a lyricist in 2017, initially penned various tracks for Nimrat Khaira, including "Suit", "Tohar", "Lehnga", And "Ranihaar".
+In 2018, he started his singing career with the song "Ishq Jeha Ho Gaya" from Afsar's soundtrack, he also penned four tracks "Udhar Chalda", Sun Sohniye", "Khat", "Ravaya Na Kar" of the soundtrack.
 Following this, He also penned Hustinder's "Pind Puchdi" and Nishawn Bhullar's "Muchh" tracks.
 Dhillon released his debut single track "Shera Samb Lai" in June 2019 on Brown Studios YouTube channel.

-2020-2021: Musical breakthrough, The Future, Awara
+2020–2021: Musical breakthrough, The Future, Awara

-2020 was breakthrough year for Dhillon's musical career.
+2020 was the breakthrough year for Dhillon's musical career.
 In March 2020, he released "Jatt di Janeman".
 This song was followed by his audio track "Uber".
-He finally came in limelight in 2020 with his single tracks "Bai Bai" and "My Fellas", and also released various other successful tracks like "Kala Jaadu" and "Mull Pyar Da" in the following months.
+He finally came into the spotlight in 2020 with his single tracks "Bai Bai" and "My Fellas", and also released various other successful tracks like "Kala Jaadu" and "Mull Pyar Da" in the following months.
 On 25 November 2020, he released his debut EP The Future, consisting of six tracks.
-Later on 30 November, for making his contribution to 2020-2021 Indian farmers' protest through his singing and encouraging protesters, Dhillon released his single track "Panjab Kithe Dabda".
+Later on 30 November, for making his contribution to 2020–2021 Indian farmers' protest through his singing and encouraging protesters, Dhillon released his single track "Panjab Kithe Dabda".
 Following this, he released one more non-commercial song, named "Soorme Aun Tareeka Te".

 In February 2021, Dhillon released 3 songs "Gutt", "Likhari", and "Jutti" on the same day, with the video of "Gutt" song which is the most viewed song of Arjan Dhillon on YouTube with more than 50 million views.
 Besides, Dhillon released 5 single tracks in 2021, including "Jaagde Raho", "Pindaa De Naa", "Pehli Peshi", "My Rulez" and "Kalli Sohni".